What is Inbound Marketing?

 A quick guide to implementing inbound marketing

-- Decide your marketing triggers.
 These triggers are the exact pain points of your ideal prospects that you’d want to press so that they search more information about your product/services and industry.
-It is more like laying out a pathway for your ideal buyers to reach you.

 Who needs an inbound marketing tool?